 On Monday, July 6, a new Fundamentals in the Prevention of Genocide and Mass Atrocities course was launched, presented as part of the working agenda of AIPG’s Technical Assistance Project on Atrocity Prevention in the Context of the Migration Crisis in Colombia and Ecuador.
-The project is being conducted with support from, and active involvement by, the Colombian and Ecuadorian Offices of the Ombudsman, as well as support from the Institut für Auslandsbeziehungen (IFA).
+The project is being conducted with the active involvement of the Colombian and Ecuadorian Offices of the Ombudsman, and is supported with German Federal Foreign Office’s funds by ifa (Institut für Auslandsbeziehungen), Funding Program zivik.

 The course intends to provide necessary tools and concepts on the prevention of genocide and mass atrocities for those with official responsibilities and commitments in the human rights sphere and includes the participation of officials from the two countries’ Offices of the Ombudsman, Ministries of Defense, Ministries of Foreign Affairs, and representatives of civil society organizations.
 Members of the Ombudsman’s Office of the City of Buenos Aires and the Federal Office for Citizens’ Rights of Brazil have also been called to participate, in order to learn about the proposal and to promote its continued diffusion and implementation in other parts of the region.